How to Add Page Numbers in a PDF

 Frequently Asked Questions

-How do I add page numbers to a PDF?
+How can I add page numbers to a PDF using C#?

-How can I apply page numbers only to even-indexed pages?
+How do I add page numbers only to the even pages of a PDF?

-What is the benefit of using placeholder strings like {page} and {total-pages}?
+What are the benefits of using placeholder strings in PDF page numbering?

-Placeholder strings like {page} and {total-pages} allow dynamic insertion of the current page number and total number of pages, facilitating automatic updates when the document structure changes.
-IronPDF makes use of these placeholders to easily manage page numbering.
+Placeholder strings like {page} and {total-pages} allow dynamic insertion of the current page number and total number of pages.
+This makes managing page numbering flexible and efficient, especially when the document structure changes.
+IronPDF utilizes these placeholders to streamline the page numbering process.

 Jordi Bardia